Leaflet/Leaflet.markercluster/README.md

 ```

 ### Adding and removing Markers
-addLayer, removeLayer and clearLayers are supported and they should work for most uses.
+`addLayer`, `removeLayer` and `clearLayers` are supported and they should work for most uses.

 ### Bulk adding and removing Markers
-addLayers and removeLayers are bulk methods for adding and removing markers and should be favoured over the single versions when doing bulk addition/removal of markers.
+`addLayers` and `removeLayers` are bulk methods for adding and removing markers and should be favoured over the single versions when doing bulk addition/removal of markers.
 Each takes an array of markers.
-You can use [dedicated options](#chunked-addLayers) to fine-tune the behaviour of addLayers.
+You can use [dedicated options](#chunked-addLayers) to fine-tune the behaviour of `addLayers`.

-If you are removing a lot of markers it will almost definitely be better to call clearLayers then call addLayers to add the markers you don't want to remove back in.
+If you are removing a lot of markers it will almost definitely be better to call `clearLayers` then call `addLayers` to add the markers you don't want to remove back in.
 See [#59](https://github.com/Leaflet/Leaflet.markercluster/issues/59#issuecomment-9320628) for details.

 ### Other Methods
 ````